 Explore whether the house is plumbed completely with copper water supply pipes.
 Old steel pipes become constricted with deposits, decreasing water pressure and flow.

-If you can’t see new copper pipes under the floors or in the attic, you can run a test in the bathroom furthest from the water heater.
+If the house appears to be piped with steel pipes and you can’t see new copper pipes under the floors or in the attic, you can run a test in the bathroom furthest from the water heater.
 Turn on the bathtub spout full-force, and then turn on the bathroom sink faucets and flush the toilet.
 If the bathtub spout’s flow slows considerably, the house may need to be re-piped.

 Determine whether the house has an old, undersized main electrical service panel.
 Updating to a new service panel that can handle modern electrical needs typically costs $3000 or more.

 If the main electrical circuit breaker or fuse box panel has a capacity of less than 100 amps, it is undersized for a typical family.
 Also, the house should have 220-volt service.
 If there are three main wires going from the utility company’s pole to the electrical “mast” on the house that serves the electrical panel, the house probably has 220-volt service.
 Only two wires entering the mast indicate a 110-volt service.
-You can also look for 220-volt electrical receptacles meant for large appliances such as an electric oven or clothes dryer.
+You can also look in the kitchen, laundry room, or garage for 220-volt electrical receptacles meant for large appliances such as an electric oven or clothes dryer.